 There is also one more thing I should compliment the author of this book on, well … her entire series.
-This book and every book in the story has a nice, clean ending.
+This book and every book in the story have a nice, clean ending.
 While obviously, this book will lead to another and then another, she doesn’t end each of the books in a cliffhanger.
-That annoys me greatly and far too many authors are doing that today.
+That annoys me greatly, and far too many authors are doing that today.
 I get it, you want your book to be a Twilight trilogy.
 Great.
 Whatever.
 But you can still write more about your book and provide your readers with a satisfying ending.
 A cliffhanger isn’t the only way to end a book.
 Jennifer Probst proves that.

 - Title: The Marriage Bargain